Reinforcement Learning in Practice: Opportunities and Challenges: Challenges

 Unsupervised learning takes advantage of the massive amount of data without labels.
 Self-supervised learning is a special type of unsupervised learning, in which labels are created from data, although not given.
 Unsupervised auxiliary learning~\citep{Jaderberg2017, Mirowski2017}, Horde~\citep{Sutton2011}, and contrastive unsupervised representations for RL~\citep{Srinivas2020} are example approaches taking advantages of non-reward training signals in environments. \cite{Srinivas2021} present a tutorial on self(un)-supervised representation learning to improve RL, in particular, with contrastive learning~\citep{Chen2020SimCLR, Henaff2020CPC}.

-There are renewed interests in deploying or designing networks for reasoning. \cite{Battaglia2018GN} propose \enquote{graph networks} as a building block for relational inductive biases, to learning entities, relations, and how to compose them for relational reasoning and combinatorial generalization.
+There are renewed interests in deploying or designing networks for reasoning. \cite{Battaglia2018GN} propose \enquote{graph networks} as a building block for relational inductive biases, to learning entities, relations, and how to compose them for relational reasoning and combinatorial generalization. \cite{Lamb2020GNN} discuss the integration of graph neural networks (GNNs) and neural-symbolic AI.
+See \cite{Wu2021GNN} for a survey on GNNs.
 There are discussions about addressing issues of current machine learning with causality~\citep{Pearl2018why}, and incorporating more human intelligence into artificial intelligence~\citep{Lake2017}. \cite{Scholkopf2021} propose causal representation learning for out-of-distribution generalization.

-Although there have been enormous efforts for representation, since RL is fundamentally different from supervised learning and unsupervised learning, an optimal representation for RL is probably different from generic CNNs and RNNs, thus it is desirable to search for an optimal representation for RL.
+Although there have been enormous efforts for representation, since RL is fundamentally different from supervised learning and unsupervised learning, an optimal representation for RL is likely different from generic CNNs, RNNs and transformers, thus it is desirable to search for an optimal representation for RL.
 A hypothesis is that this would follow a holistic approach, by considering perception and control together, e.g., in interactive perception~\citep{Bohg2017}, rather than treating them separately, e.g., by deciding a CNN to handle visual inputs, then fixing the network and designing a learning procedure to find optimal weights for value function and/or policy.
 For example, \cite{Srinivas2018} propose plannable representation for goal-directed tasks with gradient-based planning. \cite{Srinivas2021} discuss unsupervised learning for RL. \cite{Abbeel2021} discusses a general solution, in particular, pre-training, for robotics.
 However, note that \cite{Schuurmans2020} discusses reductionism in RL.